A relationship that gets results.

 If a doctor negligently administered anesthesia — or if an unqualified doctor was allowed to sedate you or your family member — please contact the Indianapolis medical malpractice lawyers at Eskew Law right away.

 Pregnancy, labor, and delivery require careful attention from doctors and nurses.
-Birth injuries are shockingly common, and the birth mothers are vulnerable to illness and injury too.
+Birth injuries are shockingly common, and birth mothers are vulnerable to illness and injury too.
 Common birth injuries in Indiana include:

 - Breech birth